If you’ve noticed that your teeth look a little longer or your gums seem to be pulling back from your teeth, you have receding gums.

-- A sports injury or other trauma to the mouth can also lead to receding gums.
-For example, body piercing studs of the lip or tongue can rub against the gum tissue causing recession.
+- Sports injury or other trauma to the mouth.
+For example, body piercing studs of the lip or tongue can rub against the gum tissue, causing recession.

-- Smoking also damages the gums.
+- Smoking.
+It’s not just cigarettes, either.
 You’re at increased risk for gum recession if you chew tobacco or dip with a pouch of tobacco.

-- You may experience gum recession if your teeth aren’t in quite the right alignment.
-Prominent tooth roots, misaligned teeth, or attachment muscles can force gum tissue out of place.
+- Teeth not in right alignment.
+Prominent tooth roots, misaligned teeth, or attachment muscles may force gum tissue out of place.

-- If you grind your teeth while you sleep, you may also notice gum recession.
-Grinding and clenching can put excessive forces on your teeth.
+- Teeth grinding while sleeping.
+Grinding and clenching can put excessive force on your teeth.
 This can cause gum recession.

 Gum recession tends to happen gradually.
 You may not notice a difference in your gums from one day to the next.
 If you see your dentist twice per year, they should be able to tell if there’s been recession during that time.

 Mild gum recession increases your risk of bacteria forming in pockets around the affected area.
 Gum disease can develop more quickly where other gum disease exists.
-Mild gum recession doesn’t necessarily put your mouth at increased risk.
+However, mild gum recession doesn’t necessarily put your mouth at increased risk of gum disease.

 Receding gums may affect your smile and increase your risk for gum disease and loose teeth.
-You can slow or stop the progression of gum recession.
-You will have to take charge of your oral health.
-See your dentist twice per year if possible and follow your dentist’s instructions about proper oral hygiene.
+To slow or stop the progression of gum recession, you’ll have to take charge of your oral health.
+See your dentist twice per year if possible.
+Follow your dentist’s instructions about proper oral hygiene.

 If your gum recession is serious, you may want to consult with a periodontist.
 This is a specialist in gum disease.
 A periodontist can tell you about options such as gum grafting and other treatments.

-A healthy lifestyle will also help.
-That means eating a balanced diet and quitting smoking and smokeless tobacco.
+A healthy lifestyle will also help prevent receding gums.
+This means eating a balanced diet and quitting smoking and smokeless tobacco.

 Try to see your dentist twice per year, even if you take great care of your teeth and gums.
 The earlier you or your dentist can spot problems developing, the more likely you’ll be able to prevent them from getting worse.